sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 Follow these steps to [configure authentication with GitHub via OAuth](../auth/index.md#github).

-Once that is configured, follow [these steps to configure access permissions](../repo/permissions.md#github).
+Once authentication with GitHub via OAuth is configured, follow [these steps to configure access permissions](../repo/permissions.md#github).
 Users will log into Sourcegraph using Github OAuth, and permissions will be synced in the background.

 ### GitLab Enterprise or GiLab Cloud authentication and authorization